15 Non-Culinary Uses of Coconut Oil

 Extra virgin coconut oil has antibacterial properties, which can help treat infections.
 Lauric acid – one of the main acid components in coconut oil – appears to fight yeasts.
 One test tube study also found that coconut oil was effective in reducing the growth of the intestinal bacteria Clostridium difficile, also known a C. diff, which can cause severe diarrhea.

-However, the studies that show the benefits of coconut oil are still limited.
+However, coconut oil is high in saturated fat, which can raise LDL cholesterol levels and increase the risk of heart disease.
+Therefore, it is recommended to use coconut oil in moderation.
+The studies that show the benefits of coconut oil are still limited.
 Therefore, more study is required to understand the proper effects of coconut oil for this purpose as well as whether it is more helpful when ingested or applied directly to the skin.

 Not only does it naturally clean your hair, but it also leaves your hair soft and shiny.
 If you have color-treated hair, this natural shampoo can also help it last longer.
 And the best part is that it contains no sulfates, which can strip the hair of its natural moisture.